MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     1. **Type**: Custom
     1. **Library Type**: Estimation factor library

-1. The fields and their values are explained below:
+1. The fields and their values are explained below.
+Select **Save & Close** saves the record.

     - The **Name** of the factor library, this is used for identifying the factor library in the list.
     - The **Description** of the factor library is used to provide more information about the factor library for others.
     - The **Documentation reference** for the factor library is used to identify the documentation used to generate the factor library.
     - The **Type** of factor library is used to identify if this factor library is a Custom, Demo (sample), or Standard (pre-loaded based on EPA libraries).
     - The **Library Type** of the factor library, this functionally switches the library type between Emission or Estimation Library.
 Emission Libraries are used to calculate emission gases, and Estimation Libraries are used to create estimated conversions from one unit type to another, such as 100 miles driven to kWh.

-    1. Select **Save & Close** saves the record.

     ![Graphical user interface, application Description automatically generated](./Images/Lab03/L03_image020.png)